mbest1813/documentation/v2/editions/enterprise/overview.md

 sidebar: platform_sidebar
 ---

-## Coming Soon
+## Data Streaming on your own terms

-MetaRouter Enterprise is a private, cloud-agnostic, streaming data platform designed for companies with sensitive data.
-Deploy and end-to-end data router on your own cloud, maximizing control, flexibility, and security.
+MetaRouter Enterprise is a private, cloud-agnostic, streaming data platform designed for companies with sensitive data or who aim for full control of their data ingestion.
+Deploy an end-to-end data router on your own cloud, maximizing control, flexibility, and security.

+With support for a variety of Destinations, MetaRouter Enterprise leverages Kubernetes to allow all of your streaming data processing to happen in one place.

 **Learn More:** [Here](https://www.metarouter.io/#about)